-The TCT Group, part of Rapid News Publications Ltd, has a mission to accelerate the adoption of 3D technologies for design, development and manufacture across all industry sectors.
-The TCT Group has been a leading authority in the 3D technologies industry for over 20 years and, with global reach, continues to deliver comprehensive market leading events and media solutions.
+The TCT Group, part of Rapid News Publications Ltd, has a mission to accelerate design-to-manufacturing innovation across all industry sectors.
+The TCT Group has been a leading authority in the 3D technologies industry for over 20 years and, with global reach, continues to deliver comprehensive market-leading events and media solutions.

-The TCT Group is home to the market leading TCT Magazines (Europe, North America and German Language editions), TCT Show (UK), TCT Asia (Shanghai, China), TCT Asia – Event Insight (Asia), TCT @ CES (Las Vegas, USA), RAPID + TCT (multiple locations, USA) and formnext powered by TCT (Frankfurt, Germany).
+The TCT Group is home to the market-leading TCT Magazines (Europe, North America and German Language editions), TCT Show (UK), TCT Asia (Shanghai, China), TCT Asia – Event Insight (Asia), RAPID + TCT (multiple locations, USA) and TCT Conference @ Formnext (Frankfurt, Germany), TCT Japan (Tokyo, Japan).
 For more information, visit www.thetctgroup.com.

 Xaar develops develop world-leading piezoelectric drop-on-demand inkjet technologies.
 We also are a world-class manufacturer of industrial digital inkjet printheads.
 Our printheads are trusted in industrial markets around the globe as the most effective way to lay down precise volumes of inks and fluids with absolute pin-point accuracy time after time.